Business Visa Netherlands

 The facilitator is the mentor, the one who will work together with the entrepreneur to help the business grow, ideally in the one-year period.
 The relationship between the two parties takes place as per a signed agreement under which the facilitator undertakes to offer support according to the specific needs (often described as a tailored package for the entrepreneur).

 The Netherlands startup visa depends on the facilitator and some of the conditions that are mandatory for facilitators include the following: he cannot be a family member up to the third degree, he must have experience in offering counsel to innovative startup companies, he must be financially stable, and cannot have a majority interest in the startup.

-Choosing where the company will be based is one of the most important steps.
+Choosing where the startup in Netherlands will be based is one of the most important steps.
 There are various incubators and locations throughout the country where innovative companies are based.
 Networking can be important in the chosen business field, so the choice should be mindful of these opportunities.
 Our team can help you open a startup in Holland.

 The foreign national needs to register in the Municipal Personal Records Database.
 This is done in the city where he will reside and he will also need to submit the residence permit application.
 Our team can help you during this essential step for obtaining the Netherlands startup visa.

 All companies in the country, including a startup in Netherlands, are registered with the Chamber of Commerce.
 The actual process and the required documents depend on the chosen business form and once the registration is complete with the Chamber, the data will be forwarded towards the Tax and Customs Administration, a phase following which the company will also receive a VAT number.

 Step 6: open a bank account

 Once the company is incorporated, the company founder can also open a Dutch corporate bank account.
 He will also have to open a personal bank account (for which the citizen service number will be used along with the residence permit).
 One of our agents can give you more information about this process and the requirements for opening a business bank account.